magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 ##### Step 2.3.1 Observe strategy

-ThingsBoard supports multiple observe strategies that define how LwM2M resources are grouped and monitored.
+IoT Hub supports multiple observe strategies that define how LwM2M resources are grouped and monitored.

 - **Single** (default): Each resource is observed individually.
   _✓ Best accuracy_<br>